stunt101harm/stunt101harm/README.md

 ## I'm a University Student interested in CS!!

-- 🔭 I am currently working on side projects
+- 🔭 I am currently working on projects built on the Solana ecosystem
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m collaborating on
+- 👯 I’m collaborating with the Blockchain Education Network (BEN)
-- 🥅 2021 Goals:
+- 🥅 2021 Goals: Contribute to open-source projects
 - ⚡ Fun fact: Crypto Enthusiast

 ### Languages and Tools: